WELCOME AUTUMN!

 HISTORIC LILBURN

-So much has changed in the City of Lilburn, I thought it was time to rerun this article.
-Main Street now offers brick pavers and sidewalks, with a plaza in front of City Hall.
-The park is bustling with activity, with soccer and concerts on the green, and the newly opened Lilburn Greenway along the creek.
+and sidewalks, with a plaza in front of City Hall.
+The park is bustling with activity, with soccer and concerts on the

 Lilburn, located in the western part of the county on the Southern Rail Line, was established around 1891 when the railroad was completed, although it was not chartered until 1910, and officially incorporated in 1955.

 However, there were early settlers in the area, including Thomas Wynne, who built his family home here in approximately 1838.
-It was restored in 1975, and is now owned and maintained by the City of
+It was restored in 1975, and is now owned and maintained by the City of Lilburn.
+Several old plantation homes still exist on Five Forks Trickum Road between Lilburn and Lawrenceville.

-Nash, Jordan, Brownlee, Harmon, Kennerly, McDaniel, Young, Dickens, Pickens, Mathews, Kelley, and Garner.
+Early settlers of the area included the families of: Carroll, Nash, Jordan, Brownlee, Harmon, Kennerly, McDaniel, Young, Dickens, Pickens, Mathews, Kelley, and Garner.
 Many early family members are buried in the Lilburn Baptist Church Cemetery (originally called Liberty Baptist).

 Camp Creek Primitive Baptist Church and cemetery is located just east of the town of Lilburn on Main Street-Camp Creek Road at the corner of Arcado Road.
 The first conference of this church was held in May, 1823.